egvelho/text-network-pt-br-ugc/README.md

 # How to use it

 This project have no NPM dependencies, but you must have Node.js version 12+ to use it.
-The following code snippet illustrates its use:
+The following code snippet illustrates it's use:

 ```javascript
 //example.js